firesim/firesim/docs/Running-OnPrem-Simulations-Tutorial/Running-a-Single-Node-Simulation.rst

 First, let's tell the manager to use the single U250 FPGA.
 You'll notice that in the ``run_farm`` mapping which describes and specifies the machines to run simulations on.
+First notice that the ``base_recipe`` maps to ``run-farm-recipes/externally_provisioned.yaml``.
+This indicates to the FireSim manager that the machines allocated to run simulations will be provided by the user through IP addresses instead of automatically launched and allocated (e.g. launching instances on-demand in AWS).
 Let's modify the ``default_platform`` to be ``VitisInstanceDeployManager`` so that we can launch simulations using Vitis/XRT.
 Next, modify the ``default_simulation_dir`` to a directory that you want to store temporary simulation collateral to.
 When running simulations, this directory is used to store any temporary files that the simulator creates (e.g. a uartlog emitted by a Linux simulation).